Sustainability Glossary: Our Sustainability Definitions List

 National Grid

-The National Grid Electricity System Operator Limited (NGESCO) is a company in the UK that manages the systems that deliver electricity and gas across the country.
+The National Grid Electricity System Operator Limited (NESO) is a company in the UK that manages the systems that deliver electricity and gas across the country.
 They make sure that power and gas move safely and reliably from where they are produced to homes and businesses.
 They're responsible for keeping the lights on and the heating running across the UK.

 Net zero